What are Fringe Benefits?

 The various fringe benefits that are provided to employees vary from one company to another, since the employer can choose the benefits that will be provided to employees during a certain period.
 Employees are given the chance to select the fringe benefits that they are interested in during recruitment.

 Whether they are interested in a company car, taking an employer-paid gym membership or education financial assistance, the employee is at liberty to take the options that provide maximum comfort at their current position in the company.
-For retail employers, employers may also be provided with employee discounts, gifts, and no-additional-cost services.
+With retail employers, employees may also be provided with employee discounts, gifts, and no-additional-cost services.

-Although the goal of providing fringe benefits to employees is to ensure their comfort at the workplace, it also helps the company stand out from potential employees.
-In highly competitive markets, employers may find it challenging to retain top employees on salary alone, and fringe benefits serve as additional compensation.
+Although the goal of providing fringe benefits to employees is to ensure their comfort at the workplace, it also helps the company stand out for potential employees.
+In highly competitive markets, employers may find it challenging to retain top employees on salary alone.
+Fringe benefits serve as additional compensation.

-Providing unique fringe benefits to employees helps the company stand out from its competitors, and it provides a greater opportunity for the company to attract high value and talented employees from graduate school, as well as from competing companies.
+Providing unique fringe benefits to employees helps the company stand out from its competitors.
+It provides a greater opportunity to attract high value and talented employees from schools or from competing companies.

-Fringe benefits can be categorized into two, i.e., the benefits that employers are required to provide to employees by the law and those that are provided at the employer’s discretion.
+Fringe benefits can be categorized into two categories.
+Some benefits are required by law and others are provided at the employer’s discretion.

 1. Fringe benefits required by law

-The mandatory fringe benefits are intended to provide employees with medical care, mitigate them from economic hardships in the event they lose employment, as well as provide them with retirement income to sustain them during retirement.
+The mandatory fringe benefits are intended to provide employees with medical care, mitigate them from economic hardships in the event they lose employment, and provide them with retirement income to sustain them during retirement.
 The following are some of the mandatory fringe benefits that employers are required to provide: